debbiemarkslab/BEAR/docs/source/usage.rst

 GNU coreutils, via e.g. ``brew install coreutils``).
 A preshuffled version is provided in the file ``models/data/ysd1_lag_5_file_0_preshuf.tsv`` to ensure this tutorial is reproducible.
+Shuffling is done in memory, so when using large lags on large datasets, you can use the **-mf** flag in `summarize.py` to ensure its output files are sufficiently small.

 **Part 2: training**